017 – How We Can Find Ikigai in Our Interpersonal Relationships

 Shintaro also found that people tended to need two different types of interactions with close others.
 The first is what he called “experiencing together” -- finding fun and comfort in any activity simply because you are doing it with your close friend or partner.

-The second is what Shintaro calls “communicating experiences,” which is more indirect.
-Instead of experiencing together, you’re talking about it, sharing your valued experiences with your close friend or partner because their responses are what’s important; there are some events in people’s lives which they only want to share with people that they really care about.
+The second is “communicating experiences,” which is more indirect.
+Instead of experiencing together, you’re talking about it, sharing your valued experiences with your close friend or partner because their responses are what’s important.

 Guchi

 During the interviews, students often talked about challenging experiences that caused stress and anxiety.
 They recognised the negativity of these experiences but indicated that they hadn’t had any intention of addressing this out loud.
 However, Shintaro feels that it is important to communicate and share negative experiences and to let them all out.
-This relates to the Japanese word guchi, which translates to “getting things off your chest”.
+This relates to the Japanese word guchi, which translates to “getting things off your chest”.“If we don’t get something off our chest and we have repeated bad experiences, we often blow up at the wrong person.
+It’s important for us to find someone to talk to about our frustrations and negative experiences.” - Nicholas Kemp

 Conditions needed to cultivate ibasho